 Buy the Dual Pro Sportsman Series 2 (SS2) if you want a capable USA made 2-bank marine battery charger.
 The SS2 is the perfect choice for small boaters.
 It’s a well priced capable charger from a trustworthy company and repairable.
 Plus they offer a 3-year warranty, what is not to love?
 The Nema AC power cord that’s what.

-For 2021 the Guest ChargePro 10/10 onboard charger is the model for boaters wanting one that’s simple to use.
-As of last year, Guest introduced new technology from the inside and out.
+In 2022 the Guest ChargePro 10/10 onboard charger is the model for boaters wanting one that’s simple to use.
+Rest assured, this Guest chargers is full of new technology from the inside and out.